 This is the easiest of the fall playdough ideas to set up.
 Whip up a double batch of my favourite playdough recipe (print off your copy from our Printables page).
 Then split the dough into 3 or 4 portions and colour them red, orange, yellow and brown.

 If you want, you can always just do red and yellow and show your kiddo how to make orange by combining the two!
 The streaky effect of the leaves in the photo are from combining the two.
-I use the Wilton 12 Icing Color Set 12 1 Ounce Containers Of Icing Color Gelbecause they create really vibrant playdough colours.
+I use the Wilton Icing Color Gels because they create really vibrant playdough colours.

 We managed to find a maple leaf, a spade (which I bent a bit to look more like a leaf) and an apple cutter.
 Let your child explore!